nakuwa23/student_finance_tracker-nakuwa23/README.md

 Press `tab` to move focus through interactive elements.

-**Form Shortcuts**

-Press `Ctrl/Cmd + S` to save the Add Transaction form when focused inside it.
+Press `ctrl + s` to save the Add Transaction form when the form is open.

-Refer to the Settings page inside the app for a short reference of these shortcuts.
+Press `enter` to submit forms and activate buttons.

 ## Troubleshooting